cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 ## Transaction Objects

-Transaction objects are SDK types that implement the `Tx` interface.
-They contain the following methods:
+Transaction objects are signed containers.
+They contain signed messages.
+Each message represents an action targeted at a given module.
+As a whole, a transaction therefore describes an indivisible set of actions that should take place.
+You can see its Protobuf description [here](https://github.com/cosmos/cosmos-sdk/blob/0a3660d/proto/cosmos/tx/v1beta1/tx.proto#L14-L26).
+To make it a Cosmos SDK transaction, an object also has to conform to the `Tx` whose notable functions are:

 * `GetMsgs`: unwraps the transaction and returns a list of contained `sdk.Msg` - one transaction may have one or multiple messages.
 * `ValidateBasic`: includes lightweight, stateless checks used by ABCI message’s `CheckTx` and `DeliverTx` to make sure transactions are not invalid.
 For example, the auth module's StdTx ValidateBasic function checks that its transactions are signed by the correct number of signers and that the fees do not exceed the user's maximum.
 Note that this function is to be distinct from the ValidateBasic functions for sdk.Msgs, which perform basic validity checks on messages only.
 For example, when runTx is checking a transaction created from the auth module, it first runs ValidateBasic on each message, then runs the auth module AnteHandler which calls ValidateBasic for the transaction itself.